lab-cosmo/sphericart/docs/src/maths.rst

 See also the `reference paper <https://arxiv.org/abs/2302.08381>`_ for further implementation details.

-The normalized version of the spherical harmonics can also be computed by providing the appropriate flag when creating the `sphericart` calculators.
+The radially normalized version of the spherical harmonics can also be computed by providing the appropriate flag when creating the `sphericart` calculators.
 These correspond to the real spherical harmonics as defined in the corresponding `Wikipedia article <https://en.wikipedia.org/wiki/Spherical_harmonics>`_.